a-kushnir/surviving-mars-mods/README.md

 - [Links](#links)

 ## Tourist Specialization

-Sets Tourist specialization for colonists who has Tourist trait, so that makes filters work
+Sets either Tourist specialization or No specialization for colonists who have Tourist trait.
+That makes filters work better.

+Custom icons for tourists will apply, so it's easier to spot them.

+Both options, Specialization and Custom Icons, are configurable.

 # License
 [(Back to top)](#table-of-contents)